Keeping your community safe

-- Side passages: Stop a thief getting to the back of the house where he can work with less chance of being seen , by fitting a bolt to a high gate across the passage.
+- Side passages: Stop a thief getting to the back of the house where he can work with less chance of being seen.
+Do this by fitting a bolt to a high gate across the passage.
 If you share an alleyway with a neighbour, talk to him or her about splitting the cost.

 3. Car parks

 - Car parks can be a target for thieves and a source of fear for many people.
-If you are parking at a busy time of the day, but not returning to your car until after dark, make sure you have parked as close to the exit as is possible, look at the lighting in place and choose a spot that will be well lit.
+If you are parking at a busy time of the day, but not returning until after dark, make sure you have parked as close to the exit as is possible.
+Look at the lighting in place and choose a spot that will be well lit.

 4. Our community

 There is a lot we can do outside our home and family to prevent crime.
-We can take action by getting together with other people and working in partnership with the police and other organisations to reduce crime in our District.
-Your can help by simply being alert and observant when out and about in your neighbourhoods - or you could apply to join the local Neighbourhood Watch or Special Constabulary.
+We can take action by getting together with other people and working with the Police and other organisations to reduce crime.
+You can help by simply being alert and observant when out and about in your neighbourhoods.
+You could apply to join the local Neighbourhood Watch or Special Constabulary.
 Anyone can play some part, however great or small.